-To use just one example, volume-based discounts, we’ll turn to an example of one of the world’s most-consumed beverage: coffee.
+To use just one rebate example, we’ll turn volume-based discounts into one of the world’s most-consumed beverage: coffee.
 When I go to a coffee shop and get one free every time I fill up my coffee card it’s kind of similar.
 I won’t receive the free coffee unless I hit that magic target.
 If I fall short I get nothing.
 Rebates are similar in the sense that they aren’t guaranteed – or are only guaranteed if you’re super-confident that you’re going to hit that target.

 Why manufacturers offer rebates to their customers in the first place

 Just like that so-called ‘free’ cup of coffee, rebates aren’t really a hand-out.
 They’re actually an incentive to build loyalty and improve sales and market share.
 Think about it: you’re more likely to buy a Starbucks coffee if you feel like you’re earning 10% of the next one –in a way, you’re locked in.
 You get a discount, they get your loyalty.
 It’s the same with rebates.